Intermediate extension of Chow motives of Abelian type: The motivic picture

 \begin{Conj} Let $X$ be a scheme, and $M$ an indecomposable object of $\CHFXM$.
 Then the radical

 is trivial. \end{Conj}

 \begin{Conj} Let $X$ be a scheme.
 Then the category $\CHFXM$ is semi-primary. \end{Conj}

-When $X$ is the spectrum of a field $k$, then Conjecture~\ref{3D} is a consequence of a conjecture proposed independently by Kimura and O'Sullivan (\emph{c.f.} \cite[Sect.~12.1.2]{A}).
+When $X$ is the spectrum of a field $k$, then Conjecture~\ref{3D} is a consequence of a conjecture proposed independently by Kimura and O'Sullivan (\emph{cf.} \cite[Sect.~12.1.2]{A}).
 It predicts that all objects of $CHM (\Spec k)_F$ are \emph{finite dimensional}.
 This notion will turn out to be very important for us; its precise definition will be recalled later (Definition~\ref{5C}).
 For the moment, let us note that according to \cite[Thm.~9.2.2]{AK} (see also \cite[Lemma~4.1]{O'S}), any pseudo-Abelian $F$-linear symmetric rigid tensor category is (Wedderburn, hence) semi-primary, as soon as all of its objects are finite dimensional. \\

-Conjectures~\ref{3C} and \ref{3D} would be immediate consequences of the existence of a $t$-structure on $\DBcFXM$, which is transversal to the motivic weight structure (see Example~\ref{2D}~(a)).
+Conjectures~\ref{3C} and \ref{3D} would be immediate consequences of the existence of a $t$-structure on $\DBcFXM$ that is transversal to the motivic weight structure (see Example~\ref{2D}~(a)).
 Conjecture~\ref{3D} guarantees the existence of the intermediate extension

 If $M_U$ is an indecomposable object of $\CHFUM$, then according to Summary~\ref{2M}~(c), $j_{!*} M_U$ is indecomposable in $\CHFXM$.
 Conjecture~\ref{3C} then predicts the triviality of its radical, hence the projection